magore/hp85disk/README.md

    * Older computers may only support AMIGO drives.
      * Such computers will have a hard coded in firmware list of drive its supports.
        * These computers will issue a GPIB BUS "request identify" command and only detect those it knows about.
-       * If these assumptions do NOT match in the hpdisk.cfg no drives will be detected.
+       * *If these assumptions do NOT match the layout defined in the hpdisk.cfg no drives will be detected.*
    * Newer computers with SS80 support can request fully detailed disk layout instead of the "request identify"
    * My emulator supports both reporting methods - but your computer may not use them both!
      * For supported values consult your computer manuals or corresponding drive manual for your computer.